sulthanfathur/simple-blog/README.md

 # simple-blog

-A simple django blog featuring comments and user authentication.
+A simple bootstrapified django blog featuring comments and user authentication.

 ## Features
 - User Authentication: Users can register and login to the site.
 They can view and add comments to posts (which can only be made by superusers.)